 Recommended courses after first-year physics (22 or 23 credit hours):

 Note: Additional courses are required to bring the total number of physics credits to 24.

 Advising Note: Students completing the physics option should have a minor in physics.
 Check with the physics department.

 Recommended basic courses (total of 12 credit hours):

-Students also take two courses from any one of the following groups, plus additional CVEN or AREN courses to bring total to 24 credit hours:
+Students also take a minimum of two courses from any one of the following groups, plus additional CVEN or AREN courses to bring total to 24 credit hours:

 Recommended basic courses (19 credit hours):

 Some of the following courses should also be taken:

 Plus at least two of the following courses to meet the 24 credit-hour requirement of the option:

 The following concentration of selected courses from computer science, biology, and chemistry provide the foundation for work in mathematical biology, computational biology, and/or bioinformatics.